Be honest, when was the last time you reviewed your audience personas?

 - What are their wins?
 Perhaps they’ve developed a new skill or perspective, maybe they’re proud of their lockdown embroidery, psyched to be back in the gym or happy that their business has weathered the lockdown storm.

 - How have these citizens’ views changed?
 What do they think about health, other people, their family, the environment and the government?

 Once this work is done, it’s time to build your audience personas.
 Incorporating a few of these tips will help you get the best result:

 - Use data – Base your personas on empirical evidence as much as you can.
 Whether you subscribe to an advanced tool like Global Web Index or have simple access to Google Analytics, there are things for you to learn.
 Australia also has one of the most advanced open databases in the world – dive in and see what you can find.

 - Don’t assume – everyone wishes their persona groups were as easy as Gen X, Gen Y and so on.
 Don’t make assumptions.
 These groups are more complex than you might imagine, so write the persona for who your audience really is – not who you wish they were.

 - Test, learn, optimise – no-one really knows how the pandemic is going to affect us, or for how long.
 The best you can do is make an educated, data-based decision and test it out.
 Take a look at your results, analyse them to create insights and then try again.

-It might seem like there’s a lot to do – and quickly, but we’re here to help if you need support.
-Whether it’s drafting new personas or making adjustments to your messaging, drop us a line and one of our friendly Communication Strategists will be in touch.
+This might seem like there’s a lot to do – and quickly, but we’re here to help if you need support.
+Whether it’s drafting new personas or making adjustments to your messaging, get in touch with us at email@example.com and one of our talented and friendly Communication Strategists will guide and train you.